kai-e/kai-e.github.io/ReadMe.md

 - design and implement tool prototypes to aid in executing roadmaps, and
 - foster an engineering culture where trustworthiness of the product is a key ingredient.

-This typically means I do things differently to show what's possible, explain the costs/benefits of introducing more rigorous methods, and educate engineers how to do so, too.
+This often means I do things somewhat differently.
+If that is the case and the cost/benefit trade-off looks promising, I help with educating engineers how to do things differently, too.

 ### pub